VrushankPatel/apex/docs/ARBITRAGE_GUIDE.md

 ---

-This guide provides a comprehensive overview of cryptocurrency arbitrage trading principles and how our Real-Time Arbitrage Detector implements these concepts.
+This guide provides a comprehensive overview of cryptocurrency arbitrage trading principles and how APEX implements these concepts.
 While the detector automates the opportunity identification process, successful arbitrage trading still requires careful risk management, continuous system monitoring, and adaptation to changing market conditions.